viamrobotics/docs/docs/components/motor/gpio.md

 The key difference between a brushed and brushless motor driver is on the motor output side.
 Brushless motors typically have three power connections (commonly referred to as A, B and C; or sometimes Phase 1, 2 and 3) and 3 sensor connections (commonly referred to as Hall A, Hall B, and Hall C) running between the motor and driver.

-The configuration file of a BLDC motor with Viam is the same as that of a brushed motor [(detailed above)](#viam-configuration).
+The configuration file of a BLDC motor with Viam is the same as [that of a brushed motor](#gpio-config).
 Only the output side of the driver board is different, i.e., more wires connect the driver to the motor.

 ![motor-brushless-dc-wiring](/components/img/motor/motor-brushless-dc-wiring.png)